 Note that the above is not an exhaustive list of the top CRM benefits.
-As we mentioned, in selecting the best type of CRM software for your business it’s important to look at your company’s specific pain points.
-The right CRM will be able to accommodate the unique needs of your staff and your customers.
+As we mentioned, in selecting the best type of CRM software for your business, it’s important to look at your company’s specific pain points.
+The right CRM will be able to accommodate the unique needs of your team, customers, and business.

 CRM software features are among the most crucial criteria to consider in evaluating your CRM choices because you’ll want something that provides you and your employees with the resources they need to succeed.
 When evaluating CRM options for your team or business, take a close look at the various tools and functions each software offers to see how they’ll contribute to your company’s goals and overall mission.

 The top CRM software features fall into these four categories: